 - promotes the green activity through the Slovenia Green brand.

 You can find out more about the green scheme on the Slovenia Green website.

-In Ljubljana, the international sustainability signs were acquired by B&B Hotel Ljubljana Park, One66 Hotel, Neu Residences Hotel, Hostel Celica, Ljubljana Castle and the Visit Goodplace, Intours and Roundabout agencies.
+In Ljubljana, the international sustainability signs were acquired by B&B Hotel Ljubljana Park, One66 Hotel, Neu Residences Hotel, Austria Trend Hotel, Hostel Celica, Ljubljana Castle and the Visit Goodplace, Intours and Roundabout agencies.